-Full moon was August 18, 2016.
-Last quarter moon will come on August 25 at 0341 UTC (translate to your time zone here).
-So the moon now appears as less than full but more than half lighted.
+The first full moon of 2017 was on January 12.
+Last quarter moon will come on January 19 at 22:13 UTC.
+(Translate to your time zone here).
+So now – and in the coming few days – the moon appears as less than full but more than half lighted.
 Astronomers call it a waning gibbous moon.

 Where is it?
-It’s rising late at night.
+It’s rising later each evening.
 A waning gibbous moon sails over the eastern horizon in the hours between sunset and midnight.
-Because it comes up late at night, the waning gibbous moon prompts people to start asking
+Because it comes up relatively late at night, the waning gibbous moon prompts people to start asking

 Where is the moon?
 I looked for it last night and couldn’t find it.

 If you can’t find the moon tonight, just stay up a little later.
 It’ll rise in the east, eventually.

 What can I say about a waning gibbous moon?
 Only that it can surprise you if you happen to be out late in the evening.
 It rises eerily some hours after sunset, glowing red like a full moon when it’s near the horizon.

 Sometimes it looks like a misshapen clone of a full moon.